obladioblada/BeyondSport/README.md

 4. **Testing**

    I set up a couple of tests for demonstration and they are not exaustive.
-(I left also one that will be skipped because I could not make it work and I thought to ask you guys in case).
    You can run the tests with

    ```bash